 Pacific islander, Retati Tekaai, is working in Australia to achieve her dreams in her home country of Kiribati.

-Retati is the eldest of seven children.
+Retati is the eldest of 7 children.
 As the main income earner for her family, she is responsible for caring for her parents and ensuring her younger siblings can access education.

-To achieve this, she studied hospitality at the Australia-Pacific Technical Coalition in Fiji and has continued to develop her skills by participating in the Pacific Labour Scheme (PLS).
+To achieve this, she studied hospitality at the Australia Pacific Training Coalition in Fiji and has continued to develop her skills by participating in the Pacific Labour Scheme (PLS).

 Through the PLS, Retati is working on Hayman Island, where she has helped to restore the resort after it was devastated by Cyclone Debbie in 2017.